rabiulcste/kaggle-kernels-ml/Iris Species Data/readme.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/).

+Install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Visualization And Analyzing Part: Question Answerd
 1. Relationship between the Sepal Length and Width using scatter plot
 2. Histagrams on iris features